postcss/postcss/README.md

   meaning that they can provide new language features.
 For example, [cssnext] transpiles the latest W3C drafts to current CSS syntax.
 * **New abilities:** PostCSS transforms are often more powerful than preprocessor equivalents.
-For example, [Autoprefixer] would be impossible with preprocessors.
+[Autoprefixer] is a good example.

 [3 times faster]: https://github.com/postcss/postcss/blob/master/benchmark/general.js